ChronoSheets/ChronoSheets-CSharp-Client/docs/ClientsApi.md

 <a name="clientsupdateclient"></a>
 # **ClientsUpdateClient**
-> CsApiApiResponseBoolean ClientsUpdateClient (CsApiSaveClientRequest request, string xChronosheetsAuth)
+> CSApiResponseBoolean ClientsUpdateClient (CSSaveClientRequest request, string xChronosheetsAuth)

 Update a client